maryamkhan14/cv-circle/DOCUMENTATION.md

 ---

-### GET /api/auth/github
+### GET /api/auth/[provider]

-When a GET request is made to '/api/auth/github', the login / signup process with Github begins.
+When a GET request is made to '/api/auth/[provider]', the login / signup process with that provider begins.
+Current providers are Github and Google.

 #### Participant Abbreviations